tobbstr/grpcerr/README.md

 func (c *controller) awesomeEndpoint(w http.ResponseWriter, r *http.Request) {
     // ...
 Do bunch of stuff ...

+    err = vitalFunc(...)
-    // Handle errors returned from an invocation err = vitalFunc(...)
+    // Handles errors returned from an invocation.
-    if err != nil {
+    // Note! err must be a gRPC error instantiated using this library if err != nil {
         encodeAndWrite := grpcerr.NewHttpResponseEncodeWriter(w)
         if err = encodeAndWrite(err).AsJSON(); err != nil {